Chapter 71

 - 1

-Where do you see people today who are accomplished but still trapped in cycles of 'noble suffering'?
+Where do you see people today who are accomplished and thoughtful but trapped in cycles of noble suffering rather than genuine transformation?

 Critical Thinking Exercise